bansalvi/scRNAseq_iOligo/Figure4.md

 - [Load the RNA-Seq data](#load-the-rna-seq-data)
 - [Figure 4-A: UpSet plot for Downregulated genes](#figure-4-a-upset-plot-for-downregulated-genes)
-- [Figure 4-B: Violin plots of MOBP, PLXNA2, TPPP and SEMA6A in
+- [Figure 4-B: GO terms of downregulated DEGs](#figure-4-b-go-terms-of-downregulated-degs)
-  oligodendroglial
+- [Figure 4-B: GO Heatmap for downregulated DEGs](#figure-4-b-go-heatmap-for-downregulated-degs)
-  lineage](#figure-4-b-violin-plots-of-mobp-plxna2-tppp-and-sema6a-in-oligodendroglial-lineage)
+- [Figure 4-C: Violin plot of PLXNA2 and SEMA6A in
-- [Figure 4-C: GO terms of downregulated DEGs](#figure-4-c-go-terms-of-downregulated-degs)
+  iOPC](#figure-4-c-violin-plot-of-plxna2-and-sema6a-in-iopc)
-- [Figure 4-C: GO Heatmap for downregulated DEGs](#figure-4-c-go-heatmap-for-downregulated-degs)
+- [Figure 4-D: Violin plot of MOBP and TPPP in iODC](#figure-4-d-violin-plot-of-mobp-and-tppp-in-iodc)

 ------------------------------------------------------------------------